Power Users are your most engaged customers, and a little TLC can go a long way toward making them your most impactful and valuable advocates.

 But power users are at their most impactful when they make their network your network.
 They are usually the first to sing your praises and leave a glowing review or recommend your business to their Twitter feed, family, or friends.
 Their enthusiasm becomes a powerful source of new business.

-Power users are also the people who help you establish patterns of engagement that can be used to create a viable business model.
-They’ll be the first to let you know if a feature is or isn’t working and what can be done to make a product even better.
+Power users with recurring engagement tend to be users that love a brand and remain loyal to it over the long term.
+These users have formed strong habits that push them to grow alongside your product.
+They’ll be the first to let you know if a new feature is or isn’t working and what can be done to make a product even better.

 Let’s look at an example:

 Company A has 1000 users.
-A total of 200 users are only active one day.
+A total of 200 users are active on only one day.
 So the measurement for one day is 20%.
 There are also 150 users that were active for two days out of the 30.
 So two days measures in at 15%.
 Things drop off with only 75 users active three days out of the month for a total of 7.5% of the overall user base.

-As you can see, the power user curve bar graph provides a visual representation of how engaged the entire user base is by bucketing users based on the number of days they were active.
+The power user curve bar graph provides a visual representation of how engaged the entire user base is by bucketing users based on the number of days they were active.
 In most cases, there’s a left-leaning curve, right-leaning curve or a curve in the shape of a smile (higher at the beginning and end of the range and lower in the middle).